-Friends are not necessarily actually friendly, but instead a cast of recurring characters the party will regularly meet.
+Friends are not necessarily friendly, but instead, a cast of recurring characters the party will regularly meet.

-These are used to create a sense of continuity in a travel heavy game, as well as provide the group of “secondary” characters often found in the whimsical travelogue stories Brighter Worlds wants to tell.
+These are used to create a sense of continuity in a travel-heavy game and provide the group of “secondary” characters often found in the whimsical travelogue stories Brighter Worlds wants to tell.

 Start the Friend die at a d4, with all entries empty.